 5. Repair techniques: If speaking has been blocked within an utterance, repeat the word preceding the blocked word, and listen to the repetition attentively, particularly to its end.
 Keep listening to your voice and continue speaking.
 Do not use the repetition to build momentum – better to make a short break after the repetition.
 If a block has occurred immediately at utterance onset: Breathe in shortly and not too deeply, start breathing out, and only at this moment – better a little later than too early – start speaking and listen to your voice.

-Briefly said, the speaker’s attention should be directed not too much to speech planning, but sufficiently to auditory feedback and, if stuttering frequently occurs after inhalation, to the perception of breath.
+Briefly said, the speaker’s attention should be directed not too much to speech planning, but sufficiently to auditory feedback and, if stuttering frequently occurs after breathing in, to the perception of breath.
 Attention should not be directed to a deliberate avoidance of stuttering in any way, also not to the volitional control of articulation or breathing.

 I wanted to formulate the above points very clear, even if some successful and meritorious therapists will be angry with me.
 I do not want to cheapen somebody’s work and effort.
 But first, the above points result from my theory and from my own experience as a stutterer – but the theory may be wrong, and my experience may only be relevant for myself.
 Second, I do not consider that current therapies are ineffective, by contrast, the benefit of several treatment programs was ascertained in some studies (e.g., Euler et al., 2009, 2014; Ingham et al., 2001, 2015).
 The question, however, is: Why do these therapies work?
 That is, not least, a matter of theory – namely of the theories behind the therapies.
 Even if a therapy is effective, the validity of the appertaining theory does not follow from this fact.